-Although management at this stage cannot predict the unknown factors or all possible future implications for the company they have concluded, due to the strength of its financial resources and funding secured, the company will continue to operate as a going concern.
+Although management at this stage cannot predict the unknown factors or all possible future implications for the company they have concluded, due to the strength of its financial resources, the company will continue to operate as a going concern.

 9. Auditors